mailpile/Mailpile/README.md

 set - but searching for really common terms won't give good results anyway.)

-## TODO ##

-A random laundry list of things I haven't done yet and might accept patches for:

-   * Delivery mode for adding a single message to the index (SMTP server?)
-   * Spam detection
-   * Improve conversation IDs assignment/threading
-   * New "attributes" for the indexer to facilitate smart searches
-   * Better query parser (terms AND terms) or (terms AND NOT terms), etc.
-   * Support for other mailbox formats
-   * Pseudo-mailbox for indexing pidgin/purple conversation logs
-   * Create a Maildir which GPG encrypts/decrypts its contents (for drafts)
-   * Support POP3/IMAP indexing (IMAP in progress)
-   * A nice Python/XML-RPC API for automation (in progress)
-   * A pretty UI on top of the XML-RPC API, or the HTTP/JSON UI. (in progress)
-   * Packaging improvements
-   * A user-friendly setup wizard which auto-discovers and imports/indexes messages from Thunderbird, Evolution, KMail, Outlook, Mail.app, GMail ... which also grabs metadata like tags and folder structure.

-I do not use Evolution, Outlook, Mail.app, or weird mailbox formats, so if you want features related to them, patches will speed things up *a lot*.

-Note that Mailpile's emphasis is on *speed* and most of the features above have already basic designs "in my head".
-Chat with me on freenode (I am BjarniRunar, and hang out on #mailpile) or [Twitter](https://twitter.com/HerraBRE) if you're interested in my take on how to implement these things.
-Or just send a pull request! :-)

-## Roadmap ##

-This is the Mailpile roadmap:

-   1. Write Python prototype for indexing and rapidly searching large volumes of e-mail.
-Define on-disk data formats.
-   2. Add support for GMail-style conversation threading, tags and filters.
-   3. Give it a very basic, ugly web interface, define an XML-RPC API.
-   4. Look for some HTML/Javascript gurus who want to build a nice UI.
-   5. Iterate until awesome.
-   6. Rewrite search engine (using same data formats and same XML-RPC API) in C. If anyone cares - Python might be good enough.

-We have passed milestone 2, with work progressing on 3 and 4.

 ## Credits and License ##

 Bjarni R. Einarsson (<http://bre.klaki.net/>) created this!
 If you think